 (Include “Mandatory Grant Disclosures” in subject line) or email: MandatoryGranteeDisclosures@oig.hhs.gov

-Failure to make required disclosures can result in any of the remedies described in 45 CFR 75.371 remedies for noncompliance, including suspension or debarment (see 2 CFR parts 180 & 376 and 31U.S.C.
+Failure to make required disclosures can result in any of the remedies described in 2 CFR 200.339 and 45 CFR 75.371 remedies for noncompliance, including suspension or debarment (see 2 CFR parts 180 & 376 and 31U.S.C.
 3321).

 The Subrecipient will notify DBHDS when violations are reported to HHS Office of Inspector General within three business days.